John Farnham diagnosed with cancer

 His family have requested privacy at this time.

-The British-born Australian singer is perhaps most known how his 1986 single, 'You're the Voice,' which appeared on the album Whispering Jack.
+The British-born Australian singer is perhaps best known for his 1986 single, 'You're the Voice,' which appeared on the album Whispering Jack.

-Throughout his career, Farnham released 21 studio albums, 74 singles and 12 soundtracks.
-He also won 12 ARIA awards.
+Throughout his career, Farnham has released 21 studio albums, 74 singles and 12 soundtracks.
+He's also won 12 ARIA awards.

-Farnham was also a close friend and frequent collaborator with Olivia Newton-John, who died in August following a 30-year battle with breast cancer.
+Farnham was also close friends and a frequent collaborator with Olivia Newton-John, who died in August following a 30-year battle with breast cancer.
 The singer and Grease star was originally diagnosed in 1992, before announcing in 2017 that it had progressed to stage 4 breast cancer and metastasised to her sacrum.

 In the wake of her death, the Farnham family paid tribute to the star.